 At the Ontario SPCA and Humane Society, we strive to find each and every animal that comes into our animal centres, a safe and loving home.
 Sometimes community cats end up in our centres and cannot be returned to their original colony site, for various reasons.
 Once these cats are deemed “unadoptable”, due to their lack of socialization, there are limited options for them.
 The Ontario SPCA believes in finding an alternative home for these cats, by giving them “jobs” as working cats!
 Learn more.

 The Ontario SPCA and Humane Society works with northern communities to help reduce pet overpopulation by transporting animals to animal centres throughout the province to find them forever homes.
 It also provides spay/neuter services, microchipping and vaccinations for local pets.
 Learn more.

 The Ontario SPCA and Humane Society seeks to undermine cruelty and neglect and increase awareness about responsible pet ownership through the promotion of humane education and animal care.
-The complex topic of humane education is approached in two ways at the Ontario SPCA:
+The complex topic of humane education is approached in several ways at the Ontario SPCA: